somepin/qalble/readme.md

 For wired/QMK, use Bootmagic by holding the top-left most key (Q) while plugging the keyboard in to launch the bootloader.

 ### Issues

+* The current hardware (ItsyBitsy nRF52840+LiPo Backpack) does not support getting the battery level in ZMK, so the battery will always appear fully charged in Windows despite it discharging

 * ZMK sometimes loses connection over bluetooth
   * I fix this by resetting the board via the power switch and quickly switching profiles